Last updated on August 9th, 2025 at 10:58 pm

 7. Pedal consistently

-As a beginner, it is recommended to ride slower than usual because there are chances to lose control and you might not like to fly over the handlebar.
+As a beginner, it is recommended to ride slower than usual because there is a chance of losing control, and you might not like to fly over the handlebars.

 If you notice a patch of sand ahead while on hard ground, gather enough speed to pass through it.
-Also, take your body weight off the onward wheel when you approach.
+Also, take your body weight off the front wheel when you approach.

 8. Use counterpressure to change direction